-In the world of photography, there is a particular type of lens about which most photographers get excited, the pancake lens.
+In photography, there is a particular type of lens that most photographers get excited about the pancake lens.

-A pancake lens is a colloquial term for a lens that’s shorter than it is wide – hence looking like a 'pancake'.
-Due to their compacted dimensions, pancake lenses are always fixed focal length (‘prime’) lenses and much smaller and lighter than a regular lens.
+A pancake lens is a colloquial term for a lens shorter than it is wide – hence looking like a 'pancake'.
+Due to their compacted dimensions, pancake lenses are always fixed focal lengths ('prime') and are much smaller and lighter than regular lenses.

-The Fujinon XF27mmF2.8 lens has no lens hood because a pancake lens with a lens hood defeats the purpose of a pancake lens.
+In my opinion, a pancake lens with a lens hood defeats the purpose of a pancake lens.
+The Fujinon XF27mmF2.8 lens has no lens hood.

 I have mixed feelings about the Fujinon XF27mmF2.8 lens.
 I appreciate the compact nature of the pancake lens and fast autofocus.
-The 27mm focal length (~ 41mm full-frame) is ideal for street photography; however, the lack of manual-focus override and no aperture ring limits it’s overall usefulness to me.
-If Fuji were to release a lens at this focal length with an aperture ring, I would seriously consider purchasing.
+The 27mm focal length (~ 41mm full-frame) is ideal for street photography; however, the lack of manual-focus override and no aperture ring limits its overall usefulness.
+If Fuji were to release a lens at the 27mm focal length with an aperture ring, I would consider purchasing it.
 In the meantime, I make do with my manual focus Asahi Optical Co.
 Super-Multi-Coated Takumar 28mm f/3.5.

 You have to move a switch on your camera to get to or from manual focus mode and move a dial on the camera to change the aperture.